weaviate/weaviate-io/developers/weaviate/concepts/search/hybrid-search.md

 With `rankedFusion` (default for `v1.23` and lower), each object is scored according to its position in the results for the given search, starting from the highest score for the top-ranked object and decreasing down the order.
 The total score is calculated by adding these rank-based scores from the vector and keyword searches.

+Generally, `relativeScoreFusion` might be a a good choice, which is why it is the default.

+The main reason is that `relativeScoreFusion` retains more information from the original searches than `rankedFusion`, which only retains the rankings.
+More generally we believe that the nuances captured in the vector and keyword search metrics are more likely to be reflected in rankings produced by `relativeScoreFusion`.

+We include a concrete example of the two fusion strategies below.

 ### Fusion Example

 Let's say that a search returns **five objects** with **document id** (from 0 to 4), and **scores** from **keyword** and **vector search**, **ordered by score**: